Corporate Governance Report of Banyan Tree Holdings Limited

 PRINCIPLE 9: DISCLOSURE OF REMUNERATION

-The employment contracts of the Executive Directors are automatically renewed every year, unless otherwise terminated by either party giving not less than six months’ notice in writing.
-The terms of these employment contracts do not provide for benefits upon termination of employment with the Company.
-The termination clause of its Senior Management is three months which the NRC has reviewed and found to be fair and reasonable.
-The Company has adopted the use of contractual provisions to allow it to reclaim incentive components of remuneration from Executive Directors and Senior Management in exceptional circumstances of misstatement of financial results, or of misconduct resulting in financial loss to the Company.
+The employment contract of the Executive Chairman is automatically renewed every year, unless otherwise terminated by either party giving not less than 6 months’ notice in writing.
+The terms of the Executive Chairman’s employment contract does not provide for benefits upon termination of employment with the Company.
+The termination clause of its key management personnel is 3 months which the NRC has reviewed and found to be fair and reasonable.
+There are no termination, retirement and post-employment benefits granted to the Directors, Executive Chairman and the top 5 key management personnel (who are not directors or the CEO).
+The Company has adopted the use of contractual provisions to allow it to reclaim incentive components of remuneration from the Executive Chairman and its key management personnel in exceptional circumstances of misstatement of financial results, or of misconduct resulting in financial loss to the Company.